YingWang96/csci596-finalproject/README.md

   4. Coordinate accesses to shared data: avoid conflicts: Ensure proper order of work using synchronization

--utilize two CPU cores and two GPU devices on each compute node.
-This is achieved by launching one MPI rank per node, where each rank spawns two OpenMP threads that run on different CPU cores and use different GPU devices.
+-utilizing two nodes and eight threads on each node.
+This is achieved by launching one MPI rank per node, where each rank spawns eight OpenMP threads that run on different CPU cores and use different GPU devices.

+##Result
+- The following figure shows the results of running the code mpi_wave.c 100, 500, 1000, 5000, 10000 timesteps.